20 Must-Visit Places to Travel in Summer in the USA

 Welcome to my blog.

-Summer is honestly one of my favorite times to travel in the US.
+Honestly, summer is one of my favorite times of the year to travel across the country.

-So, if you are planning a summer vacation in the USA and feeling confused about where to go, trust me, you will definitely love this guide.
+So, if you’re planning a summer trip in the USA, trust me, you’re going to love this guide.

 Let’s get into the list.